Joe McIntyre (Coronation Street): Storylines

 Gary continues to flirt with Tina whilst mocking David which results in David punching Gary, leading to a fight between them.
 David is left with a broken nose and concussion and is rushed to hospital, while Gary is arrested.
 David convinces Tina, who saw the fight, to tell the police that Gary threw the first punch.
 Len then locks himself and Tina in the kebab shop and threatens Tina to change her statement so Gary would not be sent to prison but Joe warns Len not to intimidate Tina, stating that she is all he has left.

 On the run up to Gary's trial, Joe receives a phone call from someone needing nineteen new kitchens for a building development.
 Overjoyed at the news, he goes to the site where he is dismayed to find that Len is responsible.
 He tells Joe that he will give him the job on the condition that he persuade Tina to retract her statement.
 Joe is stunned when Tina admits that she was lying about the incident but he vows to support her nonetheless.
 Later, under the mounting pressure of debts, Joe secretly agrees to the deal with Len.
 Gary is cleared of all charges and Joe is overcome with guilt at having manipulated Tina for money.
 Joe takes out a loan to pay for the supplies for the job and whilst shaking hands with Len over the contract agreement, David walks in and angrily asks what's going on.
 Joe squirms with embarrassment when Len smugly tells David about his and Joe's deal.
 Tina is furious when she finds out and tells Gail that Joe has only moved in with her as he has been evicted from his flat.
 She also reveals that he has suffered severe depression in the past.
 Joe is horrified to learn that Gail paid for Tina to have an abortion a year ago.
 Gail ends the relationship and throws him out, warning him never to return.
-When Joe comes to collect his belongings from Gail's, she tells him that he can stay in Sarah's (Tina O'Brien) old room.
+When Joe comes to collect his belongings from Gail's, she tells him that he can stay in her daughter Sarah Grimshaw's (Tina O'Brien) old room.
 When David learns this, he is furious and throws Joe's things down the stairs.
 After Gail chooses Joe over David, he moves out and stays with his father Martin (Sean Wilson).

 Just before Joe's lucrative new job starts, he and Tina decide to rent a flat together.
 Whilst Joe is moving, his things are moved out of Gail's.
 However, he slips a disk in his back meaning that he cannot work or move out of Gail's.
 Gail is secretly delighted about this and the couple reconcile.
 However, Joe continues to push himself too far trying to go back to work before he is ready and because of this, he collapses.
 On Len's suggestion, he is forced to ask Gary to help out with the job until his back recovers.